Takanu/Onyx/README.md

 - Activate Onyx by clicking on the Status dropdown and changing it to 'Active'.

 Once done, all the extra nodes this plugin provides will be available for you to add in your scenes.

-## Current Tools Included

-### Onyx Set
-7 Constructive Solid Geometry (CSG) primitives for constructing and whiteblocking level prototypes.
-These are designed to be the best and most versatile primitives you could hope for with smart handle movement, handle snapping, auto-updating origin points and versatile UV options.
-- OnyxCube
-- OnyxRoundedCube
-- OnyxSphere
-- OnyxCylinder
-- OnyxWedge
-- OnyxRamp
-- OnyxStairs